ReseauEntourage/entourage-ror/docs/Vagrant.md

 ### Local Hostnames Setup

 Some features of the Entourage backend app are only accessible through an `admin.*` subdomain.
-One way of setting this up is to edit your [hosts file] to have the `admin.entourage.dev` hostname resolve to your computer.
+One way of setting this up is to edit your [hosts file] to have the `admin.entourage.local` hostname resolve to your computer.

 ```bash
 $ sudo vim /etc/hostname